Personal column

 Should I stop everything?
 What was I trying to prove and what was the point of executing a plan in a world that had no space for any of that?

 Everything seemed banal and urgent at the same time.
 And inside, gradually, anger.
 Outrage towards anyone I knew who was being reckless and putting us — me — in danger.
 Driven by fear, I quickly established in my mind certain unmovable rules for survival, waited for others to understand them by osmosis and exactly the way I did.
 And then, inevitably, I felt betrayed when the people around me did not follow through.
+I soon realized that my apparent cries of concern were nothing more than veiled self-preservation.
+I opened my eyes to the reality of others and saw how fragile our lives really were, but also how strong our bond could become if we just understood that we cannot control everything.

 As I look back to those first weeks, a biblical reference comes to me right now.
 I had a small golden book of Bible stories I really loved, especially because of the illustrations.
 They were usually colorful but crude, anatomically accurate and with unfiltered expressions of divine bliss, kindness, lust and hate.
 One of my favorite stories was the one about Moses and his long journey to the Promised Land.